 - Do not take gasoline and chemicals with you.
-Bears are very fond of the smell of gasoline: there were cases when they found crumpled or crumpled barrels of fuel in winter quarters that the bear clearly liked.
+Bears are very fond of the smell of gasoline: there were cases when dented or crumpled barrels of fuel were found in winter quarters, which the beast clearly liked.

-- Always look back.
-A bear can follow you without posing itself.
+- Always look around.
+The bear can follow you without impersonating.

 - Children should always be kept close.